AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

  Cash App opened its services for it to be tailored to teens.
 However, both minors and adults can use the app.
 If a minor gets permission from their parent(s) they can gain access to more Cash App features, such as direct deposit, bitcoin, and stocks.

  Low-income consumers, specifically in the U.S., are likely to use Cash App more than other payment services, such as Venmo.
-According to data from Pew Research Center, which was released in September of 2022, lower-income consumers was twice the share than of upper-income consumers using Cash App in the U.S., specifically by 36% to 18%. **(PAYMENT DIVE)**
+According to data from Pew Research Center, which was released in September of 2022, lower-income consumers were twice the share than of upper-income consumers using Cash App in the U.S., specifically by 36% to 18%. **(PAYMENT DIVE)**

  Additionally, Pew Research Center discovered the usage of users by age group.